CovetED Magazine is delighted to bring you our Top 100 Interior Designers! We have selected the top designers from each...

-Top Interview with Kelly HoppenMonday 21 December 2015
+CovetED’s Exclusive Interview with Interior Design Giant Kelly HoppenMonday 21 December 2015

-This golden season CovetED had the great honor of meeting the most passionate master of interior design.
-A creative stylist, Kelly Hoppen is not afraid to think outside the box, she doesn’t believe in trends, and adores working on projects that excite her.
-For many design lovers and professionals, the British designer is the queen of interior design, and avatar of high-end design and modern tips for the home.
+CovetED’s Exclusive Interview with Interior Design Giant Kelly Hoppen ⇒ This golden season CovetED had the great honour of meeting the most passionate master of interior design.
+A creative stylist, Kelly Hoppen is not afraid to think outside the box, she doesn’t believe in trends and adores working on projects that excite her.
+For many design lovers and professionals, the British designer is the queen of interior design and avatar of high-end design and modern tips for the home.

 Alan Sugar: “Kelly is the best at what she does.
 We want to create apartments that offer the owners the highest standards in luxury living and design.”
 As a matter of fact, the designer worked with Lord Sugar to design a set of lavish apartments in St. Thames.
 After some time the extravagant apartments were created in central London.